speced/bikeshed/README.md

 **Parser.markup(marker)**

 Returns a marked-up version of the WebIDL input text.
 For each Construct, Type, and Name, the 'marker' will get called with 'markupConstruct(text, construct)', 'markupType(text, construct)', or 'markupName(text, construct)' repsectively.
-The 'markup*' methods need to return the marked-up version of the passed text.
-The 'marker' also needs to implement 'encode(text)' to encode any text for the output format.
+The 'markup*' methods need to return a tuple of the prefix and suffix for the text.
+The 'marker' also needs to implement 'encode(text)' to return the text in any encoding necessary for the output format.

 Constructs
 ----------